Security on campus

 Here are some easy to follow steps to protect your mobile phone:

-In order to help maintain a safe and secure campus and community environment it is very important that all security related incidents be reported as soon as practicable to the University’s Security Services.
-It is the responsibility of all staff and students of the university to report all activity, suspected or real, of a criminal nature.
+In order to maintain a safe and secure campus and community environment, it is important that all security related incidents be reported quickly to the University’s Security Services.
+It is the responsibility of all staff and students to report all activity.

-Security incident reporting is absolutely essential.
-Comprehensive incident reporting provides Security Services with an accurate picture of the type and amount of incidents enabling improved responses and investigations, better resourcing and equipping of the department to resolve or minimise the risk of reoccurrence.
+Comprehensive incident reporting provides Security Services with an accurate picture of the type and number of incidents, enabling improved responses and investigations, better resourcing and equipment to resolve or minimise the risk of reoccurrence.

-Security incidents can include but are not limited to suspected or actual acts of violence, suspicious or threatening behaviour, disorderly or disruptive conduct, theft, loss or damage to personal or university property, emergency situations such as fire, flood, chemical spills, accidents or bodily injury, unauthorised access and alarm activation.
+Security incidents can include suspected or actual acts of violence, suspicious or threatening behaviour, disorderly or disruptive conduct, theft, loss or damage to personal or university property, emergency situations such as fire, flood, chemical spills, accidents or bodily injury, unauthorised access and alarm activation.

 If you see: